 We’ve all been there: Exhausted, in need of a vacation or trip away.
 “Just get me on the next plane out of town, I don’t care where it is, so long as it’s cheap.”

 We love this feature because Google still gives you plenty of power to set the ground rules while also exposing tons of destinations you may have never considered.
 Here’s a look at how to use Google Flights Explore to book your spot on the cheapest flight possible, and also a few new features that Google has recently added.

 How to Find Google Flights Explore

 Google doesn’t heavily promote Google Flights Explore, but it’s easy to find.
-Simply navigate to the Google Flights homepage at www.google.com/flights, click the Menu button and click “Explore map.”
+Simply navigate to the Google Flights homepage at www.google.com/flights, enter your departure airport, but leave your destination blank.

 How to Use Google Flights Explore

 Google Flights Explore looks and operates much like Google Flights itself.
 Be sure to read our guide on how to use Google Flights to find the cheapest flights.
-There’s an origin and destination bar, date fields, one way versus round trip selectors, the ability to choose your cabin and number of passengers.
+There are origin and destination bars, date fields, one way versus round trip selectors, the ability to choose your cabin, and the number of passengers.

 The beauty of Google Flights Explore Map is just how much it lets you, well, explore.
 Start by typing in your home airport if it hasn’t auto-populated for you.
 The beauty of this setup is that you can keep things as loose or as prescribed as you need them to be.
 If you have a set weekend you need a getaway, just enter the dates.

 You can similarly tailor your destination.
-It can be as broad as “The United States of America” or “Europe” or as specific as a given state or city.
+It can be as broad as “The United States” or “Europe” or as specific as a given state or city.

 The results also hinge on how you move the map.
 So if you know you need some West Coast sun but don’t care where you find it, just zoom in and see what flights pop up.

-Let’s say you want to head to Spain for a few weeks sometime this summer or fall but don’t care when so long as the flight is cheap.
-Just enter your departing airport, “Spain” as your destination and select “All” in the date field.
+Let’s say you want to head to Mexico for a few weeks sometime this fall or winter but don’t care when so long as the flight is cheap.
+Just enter your departing airport, “Mexico” as your destination and select “All” in the date field.

 Once you’ve zeroed in on a destination, click on the result.
 You can find the specific flights and even play around with the schedule to see if there are better dates at the same or similar prices.